 As part of its plan to expand into new product categories beyond the bedroom, Brooklinen required a robust technology solution coupled with a team of experienced e-commerce operators to help them build a modern, scalable dropshipping program.
-Thus, they chose fabric Marketplace for its powerful, out-of-the-box capabilities and modular technology architecture.
+Thus, they chose fabric Dropship for its powerful, out-of-the-box capabilities and modular technology architecture.

-fabric marketplace has enabled Brooklinen.com to offer our customers the ability to furnish the whole room and not just the bedding, with no additional inventory risk.
+fabric Dropship has enabled Brooklinen.com to offer our customers the ability to furnish the whole room and not just the bedding, with no additional inventory risk.
 It’s a win-win for Brooklinen and our customers.